100% HUMAN

 And while we’re at it — Apple is no saint

 The cosmic joke is that Apple is being slowly forced toward openness by antitrust pressure, while Google is voluntarily walking toward Apple’s walled-garden model.
 By 2027, the open-vs-closed distinction between iOS and Android may functionally collapse.
 Both will be locked-down platforms with a corporate identity gatekeeper sitting between you and the software you want to run on the device you own.
-The only true escape valves will be alternative ROMs on Android (GrapheneOS, LineageOS, /e/OS, CalyxOS) and the EU/Japan markets on iOS.
+The only true escape valves might be alternative ROMs on Android (GrapheneOS, LineageOS, /e/OS, CalyxOS) and the EU/Japan markets on iOS.

 How to fight back

-1. Sign the open letter at keepandroidopen.org.
+If any of this matters to you, here’s where to plug in.
+Sign the open letter at keepandroidopen.org.
 Individual developers and users both.
 This is the coalition with EFF, FSF, Tor, F-Droid, and 50+ others.

 Peace.